dannycho7/Productivity-InFocus/README.md

 #LookFWD

 ##LookFWD is a chrome extension that solves procrastination!
+There I was, walking to my desk and ready to get some work done.
+I go on my laptop and open up tabs to facebook, youtube and gmail.
+The usual suspects.
+You can  predict what happened next.

 We've all been there.
-Two days before a midterm, you motivate yourself to studying the rest of the day, and somehow you end up browsing random youtube videos or scrolling endlessly through meaningless text on Facebook news feed.
-We're students too, we get it.
+Two days before a deadline, you motivate yourself to work the rest of the day.
+And somehow you end up watching DIY cooking videos, one after another and scrolling endlessly through your Facebook newsfeed.
+As students, we know this situation all too well.

 LookFWD was originally inspired by my efforts to prevent this type of procrastination.
-I dedicated to logging out of Facebook before I exit out of the app, and before I knew it I was only logging in to Facebook once or twice a day. <br/>
+At the start of the winter break, I dedicatd myself to logging out of Facebook before I exit out of the app, and before I knew it I was only logging in to Facebook once or twice a day. <br/>

-It seems that periodical reminders to stay on task can indeed put you back on task.
-LookFWD aims to put you back on task.
-By consistently asking you if watching an Entertainment video is the best choice 12 hours before a midterm, we hope to reduce procrastination, even if by a little bit.
-LookFWD will give warnings based on the category/metadata of the content being loaded. <br/>
+It seems that periodical reminders to stay on task can keep you looking forward.
+By consistently asking you if watching an Entertainment video is the best choice 12 hours before a midterm, LookFWD aims to reduce procrastination, even if by a little bit.
+LookFWD will give warnings based on the category and metadata of the content being loaded by the browser. <br/>

 We can solve procrastination together!

 ##General Functionalities: <br/>